threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Discourse.
-- Deploy another Discourse.
+- Deploy another Discourse in double test.
 - Check that Discourse is reachable and certified.
-- Check that deploying another Discourse deployed successfully.
+- Check that deploying another Discourse deployed successfully in double test.

 ### test07_ETCD